thomasw/testtube/README.rst

         )
     )

+    # Don't process any file changes that match these rules
+    IGNORE_PATTERNS = (
+        r'.*sample/[^/]*$',
+    )

-In the example above, there are a series of patterns, coupled with a list of callable tests generated via builtin helpers and, in one case, an optional test group configuration.
+In the example above, `PATTERNS` contains a series of patterns, coupled with a list of callable tests.
+The second test group, which calls Flake8 and Frosted, includes an optional test group configuration.

+An iterable named `IGNORE_PATTERNS` is also specified.
+Any paths that match these patterns will be ignored regardless of whether or not they also match a test group defined in `PATTERNS`.

-A test, at its simplest, is just a method that returns ``True`` or ``False`` after being passed the path to a changed file and a regular expression match object for the path's match against the test group's regular expression.
+A test, at its simplest, is just a callable that returns ``True`` or ``False`` after being passed the path to a changed file and a regular expression match object for the path's match against the corresponding test group's regular expression.
 The example uses several helpers that ship with testtube.
 These helpers are callable objects that can be configured in various ways when they are instantiated.

-Testtube comes with a number of these helpers, which can be found in `helpers.py <https://github.com/thomasw/testtube/blob/master/testtube/helpers.py>`_.
+Testtube comes with a number of such helpers, which can be found in `helpers.py <https://github.com/thomasw/testtube/blob/master/testtube/helpers.py>`_.
 They are designed to save consumers from specifying their own tests as much as is possible.
 If they are insufficient for a specific project, please see